marshalmori/site-trailer-filmes/README.md

 ## Installation
 Abaixo segue os passos das instalações necessárias:

-1. Instalar o Python 3 - acesse este [link](https://www.python.org/downloads/) e faça o download e instalação do Python 3 de acordo com seu sistema operacional.
+1. Install Python 3 - go to this [link](https://www.python.org/downloads/) and download and install Python 3 according to your operating system.
-2. Baixar o projeto - baixe este projeto na sua máquina em um local de sua preferência.
+2. Download project - download this project to your machine in a location of your choice.
-3. Acessar a pasta `movie_trailer`.
+3. Access the `movie_trailer` folder.

-    * `$ cd movie_trailer` para Mac e Linux.
+    * `$ cd movie_trailer` for Mac and Linux.
-4. Executar o comando(no Shell):
+4. Run the command (Shell):

     * `$ python entertainment.py`

-Após os passos acima, será aberta uma página em seu navegador web conforme a figura abaixo:
+After the steps above, a page will open in your web browser as shown below:

 ![Movie Trailer Site](media/movie_trailer_site.png)

 ## Usage
-Clique sobre o cartaz do filme que deseja e em seguida será aberto um popup com o trailer do filme confome a imagem a seguir:
+Click on the poster of the movie you want and then will open a popup with the trailer of the movie configures the following image:
 ![Movie Trailer Site](media/movie_trailer_site_popup.png)

 ## License